tucher/cpp_json_reflection/README.md

 ## Performance

 - No dymamic memory used by the library itself, so it is possible to use it in completely heap-free environment.
 Until all strings and arrays are modelled with fixed-sized containers, of course.
+There are more low-level, zero-copy interfaces to Serialize/Deserialize for such operation mode.

 - No memory overhead: